StructuredNoiseInjection/TF-Implementation/README.md

 python pretrained_SNI.py
 ```
 This will generate two unique faces, and multiple figure showing specific modifications while maintaining the face identity.
-Any cell of the noise grid can be changed individually by providing an 8x8 binary to the function ``` randomize_specific_local_codes ``` as demonstrated in the example file.
+Any cell of the noise grid can be changed individually by providing an 8x8 binary mask to the function ``` randomize_specific_local_codes ``` as demonstrated in the example file.

 Changing the globally-shared code entry (affects pose)
 ![GlobalCodeExamples](/example_fakes_global.png)